Qarib Qarib Singlle

-The story revolves around Jaya Shashidharan, a widow, who lives alone and works at an insurance policy company.
-One day, she meets Yogi, on an online dating website called abtaksinglle.com.
-They both journey around the country to meet Yogi's three ex-girlfriends, during which they fall for each other.

 Plot

-Jaya Shashidharan is a 35-year-old widow leading a loveless, monotonous life, still grieving the loss of her husband Manav.
-She works in an insurance firm.
-On being needled constantly by her friends and family, she enrolls herself on a dating website, "AbTakSinglle.com".
-Although she initially receives weird messages, she eventually fixes a date with a decent profile holder Yogi.

-She meets Yogendra "Yogi" Kumar Devendra Nath Prajapati, a lesser known poet and a happy-go-lucky, open-hearted and talkative person who is actually quite wary of the internet.
-His published book of poems hasn't sold that well.
-Yogi helps Jaya get rid of the weird message senders on the dating site.
-Although initially Jaya wanted to avoid Yogi, she now agrees to meet him again.
+Jaya Shashidharan is a 35-year-old widow leading a monotonous life, still grieving the loss of her husband Manav.
+She works in an insurance firm, and tired of being needled constantly by her friends and family, she creates a profile on a dating website and eventually fixes a date with a man with a decent profile, Yogendra "Yogi" Kumar Devendra Nath Prajapati, a lesser known poet and a happy-go-lucky person.
+He helps Jaya get rid of the people sending her weird messages on the dating site.
+Although initially Jaya wants to avoid Yogi, she agrees to meet him again.
 During their conversation he tells her about his past 3 girlfriends who still yearn for him.
 Jaya challenges him to meet them to find out whether that is in fact the truth.
 Yogi asks Jaya if she will accompany him on this quest.
 She reluctantly accepts, ready to pose as his ‘cousin’ if someone asks.
-Jaya informs everyone that she is going out of town for work purposes.
-She tells her brother Ashish, who is studying at Princeton University that she has enrolled for a meditation camp where the people have to take a vow of silence for the duration of their stay and hence will be offline for the period.

 They head to Dehradun first.
 Yogi misses the flight, frightening Jaya.
 He meets her eventually at the airport and they commence their journey.
-On the way he asks for some water but she refuses saying she doesn't share her bottle.
+On the way he asks for some water but she refuses, saying she doesn't share her bottle.

-Jaya has booked their stay in an Ashram highly recommended on a travel website.
-They later attend a spectacular Ganga Aarti.
+Jaya has booked their stay in an Ashram.
 At night they have a telephonic conversation from their adjoining rooms and Yogi falls asleep instantly to a restless Jaya's chagrin.
-Next day they meet Radha, his first girlfriend who is now happily married.
-Jaya introduces herself as his cousin, and is surprised when Yogi is addressed as a maternal uncle to Radha's kids.
-The guests are taken on a River Rafting expedition by Radha's husband who owns an adventure company.
-Later in the evening they gather around the bonfire and Yogi serenades them with a beautiful melody.
+The next day they meet Radha, his first girlfriend who is now happily married.
+Jaya is surprised when Yogi is addressed as a maternal uncle to Radha's kids.

-Jaya and Yogi return to their rooms and again speak on the phone.
-When Yogi starts snoring Jaya enters his room through the common door and puts the receiver back in place.
-Emotionally drained, she forgets to latch the door behind her.